lorepozo/esg/README.md

   * Dependencies:
     1. `app_subjects.php`
     2. `app_util.php`
   * This is the interface for users.
-Here, a GET parameter `id` can be set to enter a certain application.
+When used (via another file) a GET parameter `id` can be set to specify the applicant.
   * Alternatively, if the user has his/her MIT certificate and the associated kerberos is registered with the user's application, authentication can done without the application id.
 - `app_subjects.php`
   * Organizes special formatting for subjects